Mykford/airbnb-clone-project/README.md

 Team Development

-## Technology stack
+## TECHNOLOGY STACK
     Python A programming language to build the project Django A python framework used for building web apps and REST APIS Postgresql A database management software for managing the database Git/Github A version control software and system that aids in code collaboration and history tracking
-## Database Design
+## DATABASE DESIGN

     A user table to store details such as guests and hosts.
 A user can have multiple listings A listing table to define properties available for booking.
 Multiple users can book a listing A bookings Table to track reservations made by guests.
 A user can make multiple listings Reviews Table to store user-generated feedback on a listing.
-A user can leave multiple reviews The payments table to handle and record transactions, Each booking has one payment record
+A user can leave multiple reviews The payments table is used to handle and record transactions.
+Each booking has one payment record
+## API SECURITY
+    Authentication will be needed to ensure that only legitimate users can access the system Using Django's built-in authentication for login and logout views Using user models to handle and manage accounts Using the Rest framework permissions, certain endpoints can be restricted for authorisation API security will be important to protect user-sensitive data It also ensures that we implement authentication to avoid unauthorised access and control
+## CI/CD PIPELINES
+    CI/CD are essential because it automates testing, development and integration Each time a booking is up, CI will be needed to run tests and ensure changes don't break existing functionality CD will be needed to ensure that new features are shipped faster